 Click on the icon above to download Ryan Sallans’s bio.

-After his appearance in the documentary Gender Rebel featured on MTV’s LOGO network in 2006, he began traveling to universities where he shares the story of his transition from female to male and his recovery from an eating disorder.
+After his appearance in the documentary Gender Rebel featured on MTV’s LOGO network in 2006, Ryan began traveling to universities where he shared the story of his transition from female to male and his recovery from an eating disorder.

 From 2008 to 2020, Ryan served as the Lead Author and Subject Matter Expert for an extensive range of e-learning courses used around the nation to train healthcare professionals and staff seeking continuing education around serving the LGBTQ community.
 These courses are now part of the Human Rights Campaign (HRC) Healthcare Equality Index (HEI).

 His academic publications include several personal narratives for peer-reviewed journals including the Journal of Ethics (2020), Journal of Ethics (2016), Journal of Ethics in Mental Health (2015), and Contemporary Sexuality (2012).

-His second memoir, Transforming Manhood: A trans man’s quest to build bridges and knock down walls (Scout Publishing, 2019) explores life and identity post-transition in modern-day America where he is seen as a white man.
+His second book, Transforming Manhood: A trans man’s quest to build bridges and knock down walls (Scout Publishing, 2019) explores life and identity post-transition in modern-day America where he is seen as a white man.

-Ryan is currently working on his third book, Finding Me: A Journey to Self-Discovery (Scout Publishing, 2022) which will explore life beyond a transitional journey, by entering into Ryan’s stumbling journey to finding his adult self in a very complicated life.
+Ryan is currently working on his third book, Finding Me: A Journey to Self-Discovery (Scout Publishing, 2022) will explore life beyond a transitional journey, by entering into Ryan’s soul-searching journey to finding self as an aging LGBTQ American trail-blazer.

 Ryan Sallans graduated with Sigma Tau Delta honors from the University of Nebraska-Lincoln where he received a Bachelor of Arts in cultural anthropology and English, a Master of Arts in English (specializing in creative writing), and a Master of Arts in Educational Psychology (specializing in human health behavior).